cuhksz-nlp/AESINER/README.md

 This is the implementation of [Improving Named Entity Recognition with Attentive Ensemble of Syntactic Information](https://arxiv.org/pdf/2010.15466.pdf) at Findings of EMNLP-2020.

+**Visit our [homepage](https://github.com/synlp/.github) to find more our recent research and softwares for NLP (e.g., pre-trained LM, POS tagging, NER, sentiment analysis, relation extraction, datasets, etc.).**

+## Upgrades of AESINER

+We are improving our AESINER.
+For updates, please visit [HERE](https://github.com/synlp/AESINER).

 ## Citations

 If you use or extend our work, please cite our paper at EMNLP2020.